mustafahafidi/QC-to-LH/README.md

 |]
 ```

-Or, manually add LH annotations as:
+Or, since the symbols `property_proof` and `property` are available in the scope, you can manually add LH annotations as:

 ```haskell
 {-@ reflect property @-}